alfovo/alfovo.github.io/_posts/2023-09-12-mysterious-flapping-of-ids.md

 ## What’s the bug?

-This bug first surfaced when we noticed multiple users that logged in consecutively on the same device sharing a browsing session ID.
-While looking at the Fastly logs I also noticed that the initial series of requests a user makes on mobile web causes a toggling or “flapping” between requests.
-This behavior suggests there must be a general problem with clearing an old browsing session and establishing a new browsing session.
+This bug first surfaced when we noticed multiple users that logged in consecutively on the same device shared a browsing session ID.
+While looking at the Fastly logs, I also noticed that the initial series of requests a user makes on mobile web causes a toggling or “flapping” between requests.
+This behavior suggests there must be a general problem with clearing an old browsing session and establishing a new one.

-I was able to reproduce the behavior where the same browsing session ID persisted for me after logout.
+I was able to reproduce the behavior where my same browsing session ID persisted after I logged out.
 When I looked at the logs for my IP address, I noticed that for a logout request preceded by other requests in the same second, the browsing session ID never updated.
 I also saw requests that completed milliseconds apart caused the browsing session ID to “flap” between several values until settling on one value.
 It became clear that we had a race condition: when many simultaneous requests occur as a new browsing session is set, it causes the browsing session ID to “flap” or toggle between a few different values, sometimes landing on the old browsing session ID and sometimes a new one.

 ![bsid "flapping" case]({{ "/assets/img/system_diagrams/bsbug_flapping.svg" | absolute_url }})

 ## What’s the fix?

-So, while it makes the code more complicated, I prevented the race condition by making two changes:
+How would you solve this?
+While it makes the code more complicated, I took a stab at it by making two changes:

 1. I decoupled the browsing session ID and expiration into two cookies.
 2. I increment the ID when it is expired.